 Elysia Ryan is the Executive Director of Human Resources at the University of Adelaide, responsible for leading the Human Resources function comprising Organisational Development, HR Advisory, Staff Recruitment, HR Operations and Health, Safety & Wellbeing.

-Elysia is a long standing professional staff member, having worked at the University of Adelaide for over 16 years, the last two of which have been in the role of HR Director, and previously in roles that have crossed a range of professional staff functions, including student facing roles.
+Elysia is a long standing professional staff member, having worked at the University of Adelaide for over 18 years, the last four of which have been in the role of Executive Director, and previously in roles that have crossed a range of professional staff functions, including student facing roles.
 Elysia is also a proud alumna of the University having graduated with a Bachelor of Arts, Bachelor of Laws (Hons), and a Master of Business Administration.